swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 packages building and testing with as recent and as wide a range of versions of their dependencies as possible, and guard more vigorously than other systems against accidental overconstraint.
-One way to encourage this behaviour is to avoid emitting pins files by default.
+One way to encourage this behavior is to avoid emitting pins files by default.

-We also belief that if packages default to exposing their pin files as part of their public package, there is a substantial risk that when developers encounter build failures they will default to copying parts of those pinned versions into their manifest, rather than working to resolve the semver specification issues
+We also believe that if packages default to exposing their pin files as part of their public package, there is a substantial risk that when developers encounter build failures they will default to copying parts of those pinned versions into their manifest, rather than working to resolve the semver specification issues